 EOLPodcast

 Links mentioned in this episode:

 If you enjoy this content please share it with others and consider leaving a review on iTunes.
-Thanks again to all supporters on my page at Patreon.com/eolu, especially my newest patron Bob McInnis, and to Dawn Greene for making a donation through Paypal!
-Your contributions make all the difference.
+Thanks again to all supporters on my page at Patreon.com/eolu, and to Kristina Oswath, Christine Maleck, and Patricia Cates for donating on Paypal!
+Your contributions make all the difference and ensure this podcast stays ad-free.

+EOLPodcast